cayvox/canton-dev-fund/proposals/caypo.md

 Canton is currently among the few institutional-focused blockchains exploring MPP integration, with Caypo leading this effort.
 Expanding Canton’s MPP support would help capture a share of emerging agent payment flows that are currently developing across multiple ecosystems

 **Intended outcome:** Canton becomes a first-class MPP payment method — recognized alongside Tempo, Stripe, Visa, and Lightning — with a live gateway, comprehensive SDK, and production mainnet deployment.
+The entire stack ships as open-source building blocks: any Canton developer can compose these packages into their own agent payment products without depending on us.

 ### 2. Implementation Mechanics